Repurpose and Recycle

 Keep It Local

-This may sound counter-intuitive but buying items in bulk rather than individually wrapped means less packaging.
+This may sound counterintuitive but buying items in bulk rather than individually wrapped means less packaging.
 Identify the areas where you could consolidate.
 Magnums rather than single bottles.
-A keg of beer on tap rather than single serve cans or bottles.
-Making cocktails using the extra-large spirit bottles and full-size mixers not mini-cans.
+Kegs now come not just containing beer but with cocktails, soft drinks and wine inside them.
+And can be collected together to form a tap wall as seen below.
+And use kilner jars with water on the side for guests to help themselves to on the bar.
 Avoid those gimmicky mini-size snacks especially made for parties.
 Buy the full size versions and decant them.

 Be Travel Smart